Nepalitelecom is a website which provides latest telecom news, information and offers in Nepal.

 Minister for Communication and Information technology (MOCIT) Mr. Gokul Baskota has recently expressed his views to reduce the no of telecom operators in Nepal.
 He opined that six no of telecom operators are already high in number for a country like Nepal.
 Speaking in Federal parliament’s Development and technology committee, Minister Baskota expressed that even in developed countries there are around 3 telecom operators.
 So, he questioned the need for more than 3 telcos in Nepal.

 Merging and Acquisition is the only way that can reduce the no of telecom operators in Nepal.
+But the telcos merger and acquisition policy has been on hold from sometime.
 It seems like they will put the Merging and Acquisition Policy into effect soon.

 Please comment on your views for the number of telcos needed for Nepal?